yasuhiroinoue/science_digest_bot/README.md

 - Python 3.8 or newer
 - An active internet connection
-- An access to VertexAI (for Claude3)
+- An access to VertexAI (for Claude)
 - A Discord server with a webhook URL

 ### Installation